Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Experiments and Results

 \subsection{Dataset and Parameters}

 We tested our models on the Durham Transit Network, Ontario, Canada, and Action Buses, Canberra, Australia.
-The General Transit Feed Specification (GTFS) data for the test networks was collected from \href{https://transitfeeds.com/}{Transit Feeds}.
+The General Transit Feed Specification (GTFS) data from 2023 was collected from \href{https://transitfeeds.com/}{Transit Feeds}.
 Our model requires agency-specific input data, such as fleet characteristics, potential charging locations, and depots.
 However, in the absence of such data, we made reasonable assumptions, where necessary, to demonstrate the advantages of our framework.
 The actual operations in these cities may, however, differ.
 Using the calendar file and service IDs, we filtered the highest number of service trips occurring on a weekday and assumed that these trips repeat daily throughout the year.
 Since EBs require overnight charging, we only considered trips that started before 10 pm for Durham and before 11 pm for the Canberra network to allow buses sufficient time to recharge their batteries before the next day's operation.
 Alternatively, one could use extra buses to complete the overnight trips and recharge them during the daytime.

 Distances between bus stops were calculated using \href{https://project-osrm.org/}{Open Source Routing Machine}, which was also used to calculate the trip and deadheading distances.
 For deadheading, a constant speed of 30 km/hr was assumed.
 We considered the specifications of Ride's \href{https://ride.co/products/k9m/}{K9M-40} EB model for our study.
 To estimate the energy consumed during a trip using \eqref{trip_energy_consumption}, we assumed that buses carry 50\% of their passenger capacity.
+With actual ticketing data, a more realistic estimate of trip energy consumption can be achieved.
+However, the curb weight of an EB is much higher than the total passenger weight \citep{JI2022100069}.
+Hence, approximating passenger loads is unlikely to affect the results.
 We formed clusters of terminal stops within a radius of 500 m to limit the number of charging locations.
 For each cluster, we chose the stop with the maximum number of trips passing through it as a candidate charging location.
+To assess the impact of the clustering assumption, we conducted an additional sensitivity analysis by increasing the radius from 500 m to 750 m.
+The results of this experiment are included in Section \ref{sec:clustering_sensitivity}.